This is a complete guide on how to hear God’s voice.

 He is patient with you and He will teach you, as long as you ask for His help.
 Keep your attention on Him and don’t give up.

-Please, use common sense and confirmations when you begin to try this.
+Please, use common sense when you begin to try this.
 The Lord will never tell you to sin, harm anyone, etc. Dude Disciple is not responsible for anything you try or act on from this post.

 “That’s just my voice, I’m hearing something, but it’s my voice.”